tomlurge/visionion/README.md

 #### aggregation with mapReduce in MongoDB - some hints

 It can't be overestimated enough that what is output in the map step has to have the exact same structure than what is output in the reduce step.
 The two structures have to be **idempotent**.
 I had a lot of trouble with scripts running fine on the testdata but then failing strangely on the actual data.
 The reason was that the actual data set was much bigger and the mapReduce engine in MongoDB started to work through it in chunks: processing the first 100 documents in the collection, then the next 100 documents and so forth, and then aggregatig those results together like they were new input documents.
 So what is spit out in the reduce step - and you think you're done with that - get's sucked into another mapreduce circle again, and again...
-That's why it's so important when implementing the reduce step to always have in mind that it might not just chew through one more of those single-document map outputs, but through one of the results - which in this case were much more complex and therefor required some additional checks and logic.
+That's why it's so important when implementing the reduce step to always have in mind that it might not just chew through one more of those single-document 'map' outputs, but through one of the 'reduce' outputs - which in this case were much more complex and therefor required some additional checks and logic.
 E.g. since we are counting a lot of single relay entries on a given date there was more than one place where it was tempting to add a +1 in the reduce step instead of adding the actual value contained in the document to be reduced - which might as well be 100 (and in that case actually was because MongoDBs mapReduce workes through the data in chunks of 100 documents).

 Another important thing to note - and that you don't learn from the MongoDB docs - is that you have a lot of freedom with your JavaScript as long as you don't break idempotence.
 Most of the stuff like numbers of relays complying to certain characteristics is aggregated by just adding up document after document.
 But the more complex constructs like countries and autonomous systems which I had to collect from different documents through different means and intermediary steps can't be gathered that easily.
 First I tried to aggregate them stepwise through intermediate collections but that didn't quite work out and made the whole thing very complex.
 Stackoverflow was my best friend.
 The examples other people had posted really opened my eyes for what is possible within the reduce step.